fractalqb/ggja/README.md

 Access methods for basic types come in two flavours:

 1. A _conditional_ one, that returns a default value `nvl` if the requested value is not in the JSON object or array.
-Those methods are simply called after type they return, e.g. `ggjaObj.Str("name", "-")` returns a string.
+Those methods are simply called after the type they return, e.g. `ggjaObj.Str("name", "-")` returns a string.

 2. A _mandatory_ flavour that calls your provided `OnError` function if the requested value is not preset.
 If you provide no error function it will `panic` instead.
+Mandatory access methods start with 'M', e.g. `MInt(…)`

 # Access Methods for Array and Objects

 Besides the access methods for basic types there are also access methods for objects and arrays.
 Both come in the two flavours _conditional_ and _mandatory_.
 The _conditional_ access for arrays and objects does not have a default value but returns `nil` in case the is nothing that can be accessed.

 However array element and object member access have a third _generating_ flavour that creates an empty array resp. object on access if needed.
+Generating access methods start with 'C' for _create_, e.g. `CObj(…)`.

 ```go
 ggjaArr := Arr{OnError: fail}